kimdurante/gis-workshop-waml-template/content/acquisitions.md

 * Scholarly research
 * Special projects and support initiaitves

 Data often are acquired as 'collections', meaning they contain multiple layers relating to a common theme, place, or event.
-It is useful to identify these similarities by performing an assessment of the data and/or opening files in a GIS.

-It is crucial to understand what access and use restrictions apply to the data before downloading and distributing it.
+It is crucial to understand what access and use restrictions apply before downloading and distributing data.
 This may require consultation with the data provider or publisher.
+It is useful to identify rights information and other similarities by performing an assessment of the data and/or opening files in a GIS.

+## Preparing Data ##

+Load all data into a folder named for the collection.
+Ensure that all geospatial data layers have:

+* a valid filename (containing only letters, numbers, or underscores)
+* a valid spatial reference system (SRS).
+Use of the Web Mercator projection (EPSG:3857) is not recommended.
+* coordinate metadata (geographic extent).

 ## Assessment ##

-Load all data into a folder named for the collection.
-Survey the contents of the collection to check for things such as: total number of layers, data types/formats, file sizes, and supplemental files (codebooks or csv/text/PDF/html documents containing metadata and other information)
+Survey the collection to check for things such as: total number of layers, data types/formats, file sizes, and supplemental files (codebooks or csv/text/PDF/html documents containing metadata and other information)

 Consider:
 * What features do the data contain (population statistics, boundaries, geolocated imagery, etc.)?